Stanley Shute Harris

 First-Class Career Bowling (1904)

-In 1909, at the age of just 28, he acquired with his father’s financial support the school, still quite small, from The Reverend Philip Crick (who was then aged 54) and thus became the school’s second headmaster.
+In 1909, at the age of just 28, he acquired the school, with his father’s financial support, from The Reverend Philip Crick (who was then aged 54).
+He thus became the school’s second headmaster.

 During Stanley Harris’s headship the school steadily grew in both numbers and reputation and he was hailed as one of the most remarkable headmasters of the age.
 He was a member of the Council of the Association of Preparatory Schools, later becoming its chairman.

-Stanley Harris endured, like so many headmasters across the country, the pain and loses of the Great War (a quarter of the 130 Saint Ronan’s boys that served were killed) but celebrated the bravery shown (7 DSOs and 10 MCs).
+Stanley Harris endured, like so many headmasters across the country, the pain and loses of the Great War (a quarter of the 130 Saint Ronan’s boys that served were killed.)
+He celebrated the bravery shown (7 DSOs and 10 MCs).

-At the time of writing this book he knew he was dying of cancer, which he fought in private for three years.
+At the time of writing this book, he knew he was dying of cancer and he fought it privately for three years.
 A mole on his back had become cancerous and the treatments available were unable to control its spread.
-His younger brother (W B Harris) wrote to him when he was first diagnosed and the two brothers agreed that, if the worst should, happen he would resign from his house at Lancing and take on the Headship.
+His younger brother (W B Harris) wrote to him when he was first diagnosed and the two brothers agreed that, if the worst should happen, he would resign from his House at Lancing and take on the Headship.
 Click the thumbnail image to the right to download a copy of the letter.

-Stanley died on the 4th May 1926 at the age of just 44.
-As promised, his brother moved to Saint Ronan’s writing to parents a touching letter saying ‘I promised him (SSH) that I would go to Saint Ronan’s, and would do my best to keep the school as he would wish it to be.
-Saint Ronan’s may then get an echo of the real man, but it will only be an echo.
+Stanley died on 4th May, 1926 at the age of just 44.
+As promised, his brother moved to Saint Ronan’s, writing the parents a touching letter saying ‘I promised him (SSH) that I would go to Saint Ronan’s, and would do my best to keep the school as he would wish it to be.
+Saint Ronan’s may then get an echo of the real man, but it will only be an echo’.

-In 2005 a Stanley Harris Scholarship was established at Saint Ronan’s.
-This is awarded annually in February to academically gifted and/or children talented at sport, art or music who wish to applying for a place in the Prep School.
+In 2005, a Stanley Harris Scholarship was established at Saint Ronan’s.
+This is awarded annually in February to academically gifted and/or children talented at sport, art or music who wish to apply for a place in the Prep School.